DomDevs2000/Kliq-Node-API/readme.md

 /api/users will return all users in the database

+you can find a user by id by adding a paramater to the url e.g- localhost:3000/api/users/1

 you can query for a specific user by their first and/or last name by adding a query string to the url e.g - localhost:3000/api/users?first_name=John or - localhost:3000/api/users?last_name=Doe